Vomiting Vs. Regurgitation In Snakes

 Most of the time, you can tell the difference between regurgitation and vomiting because regurgitation happens soon after prey is eaten.
 Vomiting happens hours and even days after a prey item is eaten.
 Regurgitation typically occurs when food is expelled from the esophagus, and is undigested most of the time.
 Vomitus, however, occurs when the prey is expelled from the stomach, with the prey usually being partially digested.
 Nevertheless, it may sometimes be difficult to distinguish which of these two processes is occurring.

-Some of the probable causes are listed (but not limited to) as follows:
+Some of the probable causes are listed (but not limited to):

 The most normal cause of regurgitation is improper ambient temperatures for digestion.
 If the heat provided is not adequate for digestion, the prey item will rot in the snake's stomach.
 Hence, the item must be purged.
 Raising or lowering the temperature sharply may also stimulate a purge.